rob-g2-365/waveshare_epaper_picture_frame/README.md

 	convert_images.py &lt;Source Directory&gt;  &lt;Destinations Directory&gt;
 </pre>

-This command converts any images from the source directory or its children into the destination directory.
+This command converts images from the source directory or its children into the destination directory.

-Images are listed in the following order:  pic_000.bmp, pic_001.bmp, pic_002.bmp, etc.
+Images in the destination directory are listed in the following order:  pic_000.bmp, pic_001.bmp, pic_002.bmp, etc.

 This program also does the following:

 1. Auto-adjust the contrast.
-2. Turns up saturation so that the images don't look washed out.
+2. Increases the saturation so the images don't look washed out.
-3. Mirrors the image so that it looks correct from the picture frame.
+3. Mirrors the image to looks correct when viewed from the picture frame.
 4. Crops the image so the image size is correct.
-5. Dithers the images so that only 7 colors are needed to display the image.
+5. Dithers the images so that only seven colors are needed to display the image.
 6. Randomizes the image's order.